mocnik-science/osm-python-tools/docs/element.md

 ## Accessing the history and data about the creation

 If explicitly queried, the resulting elements contain information about the history.
-As an example, one can query for the changes made by the user `franz-benjamin` in `Heidelberg` in Marcht 2017:
+As an example, one can query for the changes made by the user `franz-benjamin` in `Heidelberg` in March 2017:
 ```python
 from OSMPythonTools.nominatim import Nominatim
 from OSMPythonTools.overpass import overpassQueryBuilder